TyloRoberts/fosvis/README.md

 # Getting Started
 The module has two main methods that control the functionality.
 To create the data for the image run ```create_circos_data()```.
 Then run ```make_diagram()``` using the created data to output the circos diagram.
 The following provides the most basic use of the package:

-1. Ensure all requirnments are met
+1. Ensure all requirements are met
 2. ```pip install fosvis```
 3. Run the following example script with ```python3```